2020FallCS181-final/PY2HZ/README.md

     ```
 * ***test***:

-    in this folder, use the following command to test/train
+    in folder **part2**
     ```
-    bash trainpart2.sh              % train the 2nd part
+    bash train.sh              % train the 2nd part

     ```
+    in folder **part3**
     ```
-    bash trainpart3.sh              % train the 3rd part
+    bash train.sh              % train the 3rd part

     ```
+    in folder **combination**

     ```
+    bash singlesentence.sh

-    python interpret.py             % test a single sentence
+    % test a single sentence; alternatively, use

+    python ./test/interpret.py

     ```
+    in folder **combination**
     ```
-    python test.py                  % test a batch of sentence
+    bash accuracytest.sh

+    % test a batch of sentence, to get the accuracy on words / sentences; note that this may cause long time, and some relative path problem may occur on different PCs, so if you need to run the accuracy test, please contact yuzy@shanghaitech.edu.cn.
+Alternatively, use the following code

+    python ./test/test.py
     ```

+    for accuracy test of part1 and part3, please refer to branch 'zheng_dev' and 'main' respectively

 * ***test_dataset***